pmndrs/react-three-fiber/readme.md

 # Fundamentals

 1. Before you start, make sure you have a [basic grasp of Threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
+Keep that site open.
-2. When you know what a scene is, a camera, mesh, geometry and material, more or less, fork the [demo sandbox on the frontpage](https://github.com/react-spring/react-three-fiber#what-does-it-look-like), try out some of the things you learn here.
+2. When you know what a scene is, a camera, mesh, geometry and material, more or less, fork the [demo sandbox on the frontpage](https://github.com/react-spring/react-three-fiber#what-does-it-look-like).
+3. [Look up](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) the native JSX elements that you see in that code (`<mesh/>`, `<ambientLight/>`, etc) in the threejs docs, *all* the objects that threejs exposes are available to three-fiber.
+4. Try changing some values, scroll though our [api.md](api) to see what the various settings and hooks do.
-3. Don't break your head, three-fiber is Threejs, it does not introduce new rules or assumptions.
+3. Don't break your head, three-fiber is threejs, it does not introduce new rules or assumptions.
 If you see a snippet somewhere and you don't know how to make it declarative yet, use it 1:1 as it is.

 Some reading material: